 It's not just the domain entrepreneurs and affiliate marketing gurus making money from home.
 Wendy Shand, founder of Tots To Travel, founded her home business in 2006.
 Her travel company scouts out child-friendly holiday destinations and matches them to families in need of a well-deserved break.

 Shand keeps overheads down by using a supplier model for her business.
 "I used to check out every single destination myself," explains Shand.
 "But now I have 15-20 people trained in child accident prevention that act on my behalf.
 These agents work on a freelance basis.
 They are based all over Europe and beyond and are all managed via the web, through teleconferencing, online training tools and mentoring."

 Shand always intended for her business to be portable.
 Her husband is in the RAF and the family has moved three times in as many years.
 Nevertheless, Tots To Travel has sold over £1.6 million in holidays to date - the business currently operates out of the garden shed!

-Broadband and mobile internet has been a real life-saver for small businesses.
+Broadband and mobile internet have been a real lifesaver for small businesses.
 Entrepreneurs can respond to queries, update their websites and process orders from just about anywhere.
 Lindsay Drabwell, founder of kids clothing e-tailer DaisyChainBaby, manages her business from home.
 "Because we're an online retailer, we don't have to invest in premises," she says.